oracle-livelabs/partner-solutions/freeformseries1/setup/freeformsetup.md

 1. *Check whether you have Oracle EPM Enterprise Cloud subscription*

   When you login to your EPM Cloud environment, check whether you have an ability to pick from the below applications as shown.
+If you have all these applications available that means you have an **Enterprise** subscription.
 You will be selecting **FreeForm** from the below.

 	![Readiness to create EPM Enterprise Cloud Service Application](images/enterpriseappreadiness.png)